enygren/draft-nygren-httpbis-http11-request-binding/draft-nygren-httpbis-http11-request-binding.md

 * `$key` is the `$req_key` or `$resp_key`
 * `$serial` is the request or response serial as a string
 * `$method` is the HTTP request method associated with the request
-* `$authority` is the normalized authority for the request  (as defined in {{!RFC9110, Section 7.2}}) and MUST match the value in the request's Host header
+* `$authority` is the normalized authority for the request  (as defined in {{!RFC9110, Section 7.2}}) and MUST match the value in the request's Host header field
 * `$response_code` is the response code for the response
 * The binding value construct uses HMAC-SHA256 ({{!RFC2104}})

-For example, the header added to the first request on a connection might be:
+For example, the header field added to the first request on a connection might be:

 ~~~
    Bound-Request: 1; method=POST; authority=www.example.com;